amelhassan-msft/TokenStore_FunctionBinding/README.md

 # TokenStore_FunctionBinding
 ~ Using bindings to link Azure Functions and Token Store ~ <br />
-This github repo provides a dll for an Azure Function binding that accesses a specified Token Store. <br />
+This github repo contains a visual studios project "TokenStoreBindingProject" that, once compiled, provides a dll for an Azure Function binding that accesses a specified Token Store to retrieve tokens, enabling interaction with external services. <br />
+To use in your custom Azure Functions, simply add the project dll file (TokenStoreBindingProject.dll) as an assembly reference.

+## ** Sample Use Cases **
+1. Updating a file in DropBox each time it is modified in Microsoft OneDrive
+2. Send yourself a text message using Twilio each time a file is uploaded to Google Drive

-## ** Example of using this custom binding to create an Azure Function that lists files in a dropbox account **
+## ** Step by Step Example: Use a TokenStore input binding to create a timer-triggered Azure Function that lists files in a dropbox account **
 ### * SETUP *
 1. Clone THIS (TokenStore_FunctionBinding) repo to a local directory
 	- Github Repo Link: https://github.com/amelhassan-msft/TokenStore_FunctionBinding.git